-"You think because you love me that makes it all ok?"
+"You think because you love me that makes it all okay?"

-"You're only good for me.
+"You're only good to impress me.
 You're not good because you want to be.
 Or because you feel bad and want to atone.
 You're not even sorry for what you've done in your unlife, are you?"

 "Not really.
 No."